 The internet can be an easy way to access therapeutic goods.
 But be careful about buying medicines or medical devices online.

 We regulate medicines and medical devices supplied in Australia.
-When you buy medicines online, we don't know who made them, or what's in them.
+When you buy medicines and medical devices online, we don't know who made them, what's in them or how they were made.
 And neither do you.

-You can't tell if they are counterfeit (fake), toxic or have illegal ingredients.
+You can't tell if they are counterfeit (fake), toxic or have illegal ingredients or materials.
 Counterfeit medicines and medical devices are often packaged to look like the real product.

 Seek advice from your doctor or health professional if you're unsure about a health product.